CalixOtu/pysoftweb/README.md

 # pysoftweb
-This webapp gets any pdf file and tries to deduce questions and options from A to E. It adds them to the database and those added can be modified or deleted... visit https://pysoft.pythonanywhere.com/dashboard/ to test it out live
+This simple django webapp gets any pdf file and tries to extract questions and options from A to E from the pdf.
+It adds them to the database and those added can be modified or deleted... visit https://pysoft.pythonanywhere.com/dashboard/ to test it out live

 #NOTE